As Zimbabwe’s homes go solar, its businesses lag behind

 But Tawanda Muzamwese, a Zimbabwean independent energy expert, believes many more companies eventually will make the switch to solar power – a potentially abundant source of energy in a largely sunny country.

-“Companies are beginning to realise that sustainable energy can improve their competitiveness (and) profitability as well as improve access to foreign markets that are increasingly demanding products produced sustainably,” Muzamwese said.
+“Companies are beginning to realize that sustainable energy can improve their competitiveness (and) profitability as well as improve access to foreign markets that are increasingly demanding products produced sustainably,” Muzamwese said.

 Reporting by Jeffrey Gogo; editing by James Baer and Laurie Goering :; Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, climate change, resilience, women's rights, trafficking and property rights.
 Visit news.trust.org/climate